 Renting a car

 If you are considering renting a car for the duration or even for only a part of your trip, then I can happily recommend you go look at RentalCars.com.
 They are a comparison site that will provide you with rates, availability and terms of several car rental agencies all in one spot.
 We’ve used them before personally and found their site to be fairly user friendly and the booking process pretty seamless too.
 Plus, the rates are great too!

 Where to stay & What to do in Valencia

-If that’s the case, then have a look at the links below for rates & availability for both Barcelona and Valencia!
+If you are keen to book some tours and activities or still needing to complete your accommodation reservation, then have a look at the links below for rates & availability for both Barcelona and Valencia!

 Whether you are taking a Barcelona to Valencia flight or traveling by train, bus or car, getting between these two fabulous Spanish cities should not be difficult at all.

 Have you already travelled this specific route before?

 In that case, I’d love to hear your thoughts as well as any other input you feel I may have missed out on.